Perfectly Secure Message Transmission against Rational Adversaries: Introduction

 \subsection{Organization}

-We describe the definitions and the known results of secure message transmission in Section~\ref{sec:smt}.
+Section~\ref{sec:smt} describe the definitions and the known results of secure message transmission.
 The security of SMT against a single adversary is given in Section~\ref{sec:singlegame}, and our protocols are presented in Section~\ref{sec:singleprotocol}.
 In Section~\ref{sec:impossibility}, we show an impossibility result for general timid adversaries.
 We define the security of SMT against multiple adversaries in Section~\ref{sec:multgame} and give the constructions of SMT protocols in Section~\ref{sec:multadv}.
 We study a mixed model of rational and malicious adversaries in Section~\ref{sec:mixed}.
 We conclude the paper in Section~\ref{sec:conclusion}.
-In the appendix, we present several cryptographic building blocks for our protocols, including the protocol of~\cite{SJST11}, secret sharing schemes, and pairwise independent hash functions.